Welcome to the Comuá Network!

 PROBLEM

-Brazilian society has difficulty recognizing the role of civil society in the defense of rights and socio-environmental justice, impacting dialogue and its performance in the democratic field.
+Brazilian society has difficulty recognizing the role of civil society in defense of rights and socio-environmental justice, impacting dialogue and its performance in the democratic field.

 Purpose